Real or not? Brewers are contenders, Jose Berrios breaks out

 The Milwaukee Brewers are 24-18 and in first place after a 4-2 win over the San Diego Padres on Thursday, their ninth in 11 games.
 Sure, it's unlikely to last.
 The odds are long, especially in a tough NL Central where you know the Chicago Cubs haven't yet played their best baseball.
-The computers give them about two percent odds of winning the division, about 10 percent of making the playoffs.
-You know what though?
+The computers give them about 2 percent odds of winning the division, about 10 percent of making the playoffs.
+You know what, though?
 It's fun to be in first place!

-So let's dream up the scenario where the Brewers remain competitive all season.
+So let's dream up the scenario in which the Brewers remain competitive all season.

 1. Eric Thames keeps putting up MVP-type numbers

-Thames is hitting .313/.432/.688 and he's slowed down a bit since the Brewers stopped playing the Cincinnati Reds.
+Thames is hitting .313/.432/.688 and he has slowed down a bit since the Brewers stopped playing the Cincinnati Reds.
 Still, if he can keep an OPS around 1.000, it gives the Brewers a premier run producer.
-I also love that Craig Counsell has kept him in the second spot in the lineup, maximizing his so-far high on-base percentage.
+I also love that Craig Counsell has kept him in the second spot in the lineup, maximizing his high on-base percentage.

 2. The rest of the lineup is legit